 We are fascinated by the power of genuine expression.
 The way it becomes a guide and a grounding factor during processes of inquiry and change never stops to amaze us.
 Art-making asks us for presence and commitment.
 It demands that we let go of judgement and preconceived notions.
 Art is our greatest teacher and we would love to share the expressive arts practice also with you!

 Coming from completely different backgrounds, we have the potential to complement and challenge each other in our work.
-We constantly learn from each other and exchange experiences to find the most engaging and nourishing ways of working with you, dear clients.
+We constantly learn from each other and exchange experiences to find the most engaging and nourishing ways of supporting you, dear clients.

 Our common ground lies in the wish to provide solid support in the processes of sense-making and transformation.
-We both act on the individual level in our private therapeutic practice and on a communal level through Yohaku Art Collective.
+We both act on the individual level in our private therapeutic practices and on a communal level through Yohaku Art Collective.
 Please consider our invitation to enter the expressive arts process and respond to your deepest needs using the arts.
+Ultimately, what we move towards is your overall well-being!

-Joanna enjoys working with people who have diverse migration experiences and those who search for a place of belonging, as this is also her own life path.
+Joanna enjoys working with people who experienced migration and those who search for a place of belonging, as this is also her own life path.
 She specializes in profound cross-cultural and interdisciplinary work using playful art-based tools, grounding elements of East Asian practices, guided imagery, and deep conscious relaxation techniques.

 Joanna works in English, Polish and German.
 She also has the ability to communicate with Spanish-speaking clients and is actively improving her knowledge of Dutch.

 Ineke Hulselmans has been working as a changemaker, coach/organizational coach and facilitator of collaborative processes ever since she graduated with an MA in Political Science.
-Currently, Ineke is finishing her studies in Intermodal Expressive Arts Therapy at the European Graduate School.
+Currently, Ineke writes her MA thesis in Intermodal Expressive Arts Therapy at the European Graduate School (EGS).

-Art enriches her facilitation and coaching practice.
-It allows her to create a space for questioning, for exploration, for emergence.
+Art enriches Ineke’s facilitation and coaching practice.
+It allows her to create space for questioning, exploration, and emergence.
 She works with expressive arts in a variety of settings, from starting entrepreneurs to artists, therapists and researchers.

 Ineke works in Dutch and English.
-She also has the ability to communicate in French and basic German.
+She also has the ability to communicate in French, Spanish and basic German.

-Together with Joanna Wróblewska, Sarah moderates and facilitates the ongoing online expressive arts workshop series called Monthly Dialogues with Arts.
+Together with Joanna Wróblewska, Sarah moderates and facilitates the ongoing online expressive arts workshop series called Monthly Dialogues with Arts (MDWA).
+Sarah is also a co-facilitator of the art-based INTERVISION.

 Emma Sullivan Uebele